philliplab/MochModel4/test/MochModel4Tests.md

 Scenario(s): OnlyTreatedMortality

 When the kaplan meier curves of the treated mortalities are compared to the input ASSA mortalities, then they must be similar.
+There is obviously somethings wrong: Need a different way for dealing with older people.
+Also that step that happens right at the start in the simulated data is not right.

 [To Summary Table](#summary_tab_link)
 ![plot of chunk unnamed-chunk-28](figure/unnamed-chunk-28.png)

-**Result: Manual**
+**Result: FALSE**

 ---